Create training samples

 Create training schema

 Creating good training samples is essential when training a deep learning model, or any image classification model.
 It is also often the most time-consuming step in the process.
 To provide your deep learning model with the information it needs to extract all the palm trees in the image, you'll create features for a number of palm trees to teach the model what the size, shape, and spectral signature of coconut palms may be.
-These training samples are managed through the Training Samples Manager.
-Before digitizing training samples, you'll set up a new schema within the Training Samples Manager.
+These training samples are created and managed through the Label Objects for Deep Learning tool.

 - On the ribbon, click the Imagery tab.